martintasker/cognito-auth/README.md

   TRACE: false,
 })

+.constant('CognitoAuthS3Config', {
+  BUCKET_REGION: 'eu-west-1',
+  BUCKET_NAME: settings.bucketName,
+  TRACE: true,
+})

 ;
 ```

-If you like, you can paste the values directly into the `.constant`.
+If you like, you can paste the values directly into the relevant `.constant`.
 But, probably, you'll find yourself
 repeatedly setting up and tearing down during development.
-If so, you'll find it easier to use the structure
+If so, you'll probably find it easier to use the structure
-suggested above: you can just paste directly into the `settings` object without any fiddly editing.
+suggested above: you can just paste directly into the `settings` object without any fiddly field-by-field editing.

 ### Testing the back-end setup

-The demo app allows you to test the setup:
+The demo app allows you to test the setup created by `node setup`:

 * edit `demo/app/scripts/app.js` and paste the settings from `setup/settings.js` into it, as shown above
 * run the app: `cd demo`, then `grunt serve`